presents

 - w/ a posterior fat pad sign and no obvious frx, obtain an oblique radiograph to help rule out supracondylar or lateral condyle frx;

-- in the study by DL.
-Skaggs MD and R Mirzayan MD (JBJS 1999) the authors prospectively examined a group of children with acute elbow trauma and a posterior fat pad sign,
+- Skaggs DL and Mirzayan R (1999): prospectively examined a group of children with acute elbow trauma and a posterior

 - at three weeks, new radiographs were taken and were evaluated for signs of fracture healing;